nishababy-MS/media-services-dotnet-functions-integration/README.md

 # THIS v2 REPO IS RETIRED.
 [USE THE v3 Version only](https://aka.ms/ams3functions)

-The Media Services v2 SDK is deprecated and will be retired after 29 February 2024.** Please migrate to Azure Media Services v3 API.
-For functions and logic apps samples using the v3 API, please go [to this repo](https://aka.ms/ams3functions).

 **Important : The Media Services v2 SDK is deprecated and will be retired after 29 February 2024.** Please migrate to Azure Media Services v3 API.
 For functions and logic apps samples using the v3 API, please go [to this repo](https://aka.ms/ams3functions).

-The project includes several folders of sample Azure Functions for use with Azure Media Services v2 that show workflows related to ingesting content directly from blob storage, encoding, and writing content back to blob storage.
-It also includes examples of how to monitor job notifications via WebHooks and Azure Queues.

 ## IMPORTANT!
 Update your Azure Media Services REST API and SDKs to v3 by 29 February 2024